 Whilst at the Guildhall School of Music & Drama, Raphaela won the National Mozart Competition, the Clonter Opera and Audience Prizes and the Maureen Lehane Vocal Award.
 Raphaela’s other prizes and awards include 2nd Prize at the Patricia Routledge National English Song Competition, the Harold Rosenthal Prize awarded by the Guildhall School, and the Finalist’s Prize and the York Early Music Festival Prize at the London Handel Singing Competition.
 She was a semi-finalist at the Kathleen Ferrier Awards, the Royal Overseas League Competition and the Das Lied International Song Competition, and a finalist for the Susan Chilcott Award.
 Raphaela is an Internationale Meistersinger Akademie Artist, a Samling Scholar and a Countess of Music Recital Scheme Artist, and held an Independent Opera Postgraduate Voice Fellowship throughout her studies.

-Raphaela’s studies would not have been possible without the generous support of a Leverhulme Arts Scholarship, the Countess of Munster Musical Trust, Independent Opera, JM Finn & Co, The Behrens Foundation, The Williams Gibbs Trust and Help Musicians UK, for which she is extremely grateful.
+Raphaela’s studies would not have been possible without the generous support of English National Opera, a Leverhulme Arts Scholarship, the Countess of Munster Musical Trust, Making Music, Independent Opera, JM Finn & Co, The Behrens Foundation, The Williams Gibbs Trust, The Kathleen Trust and Help Musicians UK, for which she is extremely grateful.